SHsuperCM/FletchingTable/README.md

 Fletching Table will automatically process it and add it to existing entrypoints in `fabric.mod.json`.

 ### Mixins
-Automatically registers mixins into the project's mixins jsons.
+Automatically registers mixins into the project's mixin jsons.

 Mixin environments can be overridden by annotating the mixin with `@MixinEnvironment`.
 You can set mixins to be registered automatically without MixinEnvironment by changing the `defaultMixinEnvironment` in the settings.